-To appoint a Personal Representative who is authorized to discuss or disclose protected health information and other benefit information with SCFHP at your request, complete a Personal Representative Request Form.
+To appoint a Personal Representative who is authorized to discuss or disclose protected health information and other benefit information with SCFHP at your request, complete an Authorized Representative Form.

-Please send the completed Personal Representative Request Form to:
+Please send the completed Authorized Representative Form to:

 Santa Clara Family Health Plan